leejoonli/code-every-day/log.md

 ## Thoughts

 Reviewed booleans and chars in C++ and did some practice.
 Learned about the `static_cast<int>()` function in the char exercise.

+# Day 222 (11/22/2022)

+## C++

+Practiced in C++.

+## Thoughts

+Reviewed the `auto` keyword, basic operations, precedence and associativity, and prefix and postfix.
+Auto is reminiscent of the `let` keyword in javascript since it auto detects what value is initialized.
+But it has some drawbacks since the `auto` is set to the initial initialization value type.
+Precendence didn't work like how I imagined: there's a table that lists everything and what each operator's associativity is.
+The basic operations and prefix/postfix were just review.